-Consistent with its commitment to producing well-rounded lawyers with both theoretical and practical skills, NYU offers unique programming even to 1Ls.
-In addition to the required first-year courses of Contracts, Criminal Law, Procedure and Torts, the first-year Lawyering Program, with class-size averaging 30 students, teaches real-world skills for law practice today.
-In Lawyering, students first develop critical research and writing skills and then move on to engage in simulated interviewing, counseling, case analysis, negotiation, and advocacy sessions.
+Consistent with its commitment to producing well-rounded lawyers that possess both theoretical and practical skills, NYU Law offers unique programming even to first-year students.
+In addition to required first-year courses such as “Contracts,” “Criminal Law,” “Procedure,” and “Torts,” the Lawyering Program teaches real-world skills for law practice today.
+In the program, students first develop critical research and writing skills and then move on to engage in simulated interviewing, counseling, case analysis, negotiation, and advocacy sessions.
 First-year electives allow NYU Law students to pursue a particular focus early in their legal education in such areas as Constitutional Law, Corporations, Intellectual Property, and International Law.

 Clinical and Experiential Learning

-Class Size: 427
+Class Size: 484

-Students of color: 35%
+Students of Color: 41%

-Median LSAT: 169
+Median LSAT: 172

-Median GPA: 3.8
+Median GPA: 3.86

-- Law Firms: 73.84%
+- Law Firms: 26%

-- Business & Industry: 2.11%
+- Business and Industry: 2.39%